gschmutz/stream-processing-workshop/03-producing-consuming-kafka-with-python/README.md

 {"id":1001,"firstName":"Peter","lastName":"Muster","dateOfBirth":"1985-03-15","email":"peter.muster@example.com","address":{"street":"Bahnhofstrasse 1","city":"Zurich","zipCode":"8001","country":"CH"}}
 ```

-> **What just happened?** `kafka-avro-console-consumer` automatically fetches the schema from the Schema Registry and deserialises the Avro binary payload to JSON before printing it, in the same way `kcat` does with the `-s avro` flag — but it is pre-configured to talk to the Schema Registry running alongside it in the container.
+> **What just happened?** `kafka-avro-console-consumer` automatically fetches the schema from the Schema Registry and deserializes the Avro binary payload to JSON before printing it, in the same way `kcat` does with the `-s avro` flag — but it is pre-configured to talk to the Schema Registry running alongside it in the container.

 ### Consuming Avro messages from Python

-The following script consumes Avro messages and deserialises each one into a `Person` object.
+The following script consumes Avro messages and deserializes each one into a `Person` object.
 Rather than embedding the schema string, it fetches the reader schema from the Schema Registry by a pinned schema ID at startup.
-Using a fixed ID keeps the consumer stable — it always deserialises against the exact schema version it was built for, regardless of what gets registered later.
+Using a fixed ID keeps the consumer stable — it always deserializes against the exact schema version it was built for, regardless of what gets registered later.

 ```python
 from confluent_kafka import Consumer